 Meanwhile, every year, my in-laws call and email us with a brief refresher on Korean Soellal 설날 customs.
 We usually don’t integrate these customs when they’re on the other side of the country.

-So this post came with the self-imposed pressure to post something for Lunar New Year.
+So this post came with the self-imposed pressure to show something for Lunar New Year.
 Crafts my kids enjoyed, books my kids read.
-They are important to know and share; you can read more about Korean Lunar New Year activities and Chinese New Year crafts here.
+They are important to know and share, and you can read more about Korean Lunar New Year activities and Chinese New Year crafts here.

 I’m aware of the responsibility I have for representation in this corner of the internet.
 In that vein, I need to use that privilege to say that: